Massachusetts confirms its 1st coronavirus death

 DEATH

-The state Department of Public Health said a man in his 80s from Suffolk County is the first person in the state to die from the illness caused by the virus.
+The state Department of Public Health said Friday a man in his 80s from Suffolk County is the first person in Massachusetts to die from the illness caused by the virus.

-Public health officials said the man had been hospitalized and had preexisting health conditions that put him at higher risk for COVID-19.
-Officials said 328 people have tested positive for COVID-19 in Massachusetts.
+Public health officials said the man had been hospitalized and had preexisting health conditions that put him at higher risk.

+To date, 3,132 residents of Massachusetts have been tested for the virus that causes COVID-19.
+Of those, 328 people have tested positive.
+New numbers are expected later Friday.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
 The vast majority of people recover.